chronicleprotocol/documentation/docs/Resources/Security/Certifications.md

 # ISO/IEC 27001:2022

-Chronicle has achieved **ISO/IEC 27001:2022 certification,** a globally recognized standard for information security management. he certification was issued following an independent audit and confirms that Chronicle's security controls are comprehensive, documented, and continuously maintained.
+Chronicle has achieved **ISO/IEC 27001:2022 certification,** a globally recognized standard for information security management.
+The certification was issued following an independent audit and confirms that Chronicle's security controls are comprehensive, documented, and continuously maintained.
 <img
     src="/img/Resources/swisscert-iso27001.svg"
     alt="ISO/IEC 27001:2022 Certificate"